sheroine/IGME-230/230-project-1-content.md

 ### Controls

 PC: Keyboard for playing, mouse for navigation
-Mobile and tablet devices: Touch scren
+Mobile and tablet devices: Touch screen

 ### New User Experience